Red wiggler worms are

 Requirements and Considerations

-Monitor the bin regularly, providing food, water, and bedding as needed.
-Your worms will consume approximately 2 pounds of food per week.
+• Classrooms monitor the bin regularly, providing food, water, and bedding as needed.
+Your worms will consume approximately 2 - 4 pounds of food per week.

-Freezing or chopping food scraps increases the rate worms will consume their food, prevents unwanted bugs, and reduces possible odor.
+• Freezing or chopping food scraps speeds up decomposition, prevents unwanted bugs and reduces possible odor.

 Supplies Needed